Tearjerker: Despicable Me

 Gru: (Reading the last lines from the book) "Good night, kittens, close your eyes.
 Sleep in peace until you rise.
 Though while you sleep, we are apart, your mommy (stops momentarily and looks up) loves you with all her heart."

 - When Gru kisses the girls goodnight and Margo tells him she loves him.

 - The fact that Margo is the first to say it to him, despite being the most mistrustful of the whole idea, probably due to her being the eldest.

 - The Minions, Stuart and Jerry crying after the girls leave with Miss Hattie.
 You can just tell that they grew very close to the girls.

 - Gru's complete depression over the girls leaving.
 From his lonely, lonely expression at the dinner table to his sleepless night in the bed.
 Then, you come to the sudden realization that he knew it was his own fault over what he was feeling: That he gave up probably the greatest thing in his life, something that he subconsciously always wanted: A family.

 - Gru having to break the news about the bank's rejection to the Minions and Dr. Nefario, though it does suffer from Mood Whiplash almost immediately afterwards.

 Gru: (Excitedly) Mom!
-Someday, I'm going to go to the moon!Marlena: (Not looking up from her sewing) I'm afraid your too late, Son.
-NASA isn't sending the monkeys anymore.(A dejected Gru looks down sadly)
+Someday, I'm going to go to the moon!Marlena: (Not looking up from her sewing) I'm afraid you're too late, Son.
+NASA isn't sending the monkeys anymore.(A dejected Gru looks down sadly.)

 - Margo is afraid of crossing to Gru's ship after Edith and Agnes have jumped.